-I am a third year graduate student working under the supervision of Karen Livescu at Toyota Technological Institute at Chicago (TTIC).
+I am a fourth year graduate student working under the supervision of Karen Livescu at Toyota Technological Institute at Chicago (TTIC).
 I also work closely with Kevin Gimpel.
 Before TTIC, I spent two years as a software engineer in IBM Research, New Delhi.
 And even before that I spent the four most fun years of my life at Indian Institute of Technology Kanpur as an undergrad in Computer Science from 2009-13.

 I am interested in machine learning and in particular, speech and natural language processing (NLP).

 VibRein: An Engaging and Assistive Mobile Learning Companion for Students with Intellectual Disabilities

 Shubham Toshniwal, Prasenjit Dey, Nitendra Rajput, Saurabh Srivastava